fcamblor/cordova-android-fixing-libs-versions-gradle-release/README.md

 The MIT License

-Copyright (c) 2017 Dave Alden / Working Edge Ltd.
+Copyright (c) 2018 Frédéric Camblor.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal